ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/grep11/grep11-setup.md

     -----END CERTIFICATE-----
     ```

 A few lines of the output above have been highlighted.
 Notice the highlighted line that says `CA: TRUE`.
 This attribute indicates that this certificate is acting as a certification authority and can issue other certificates.
 Notice the lines above it which have values for *Subject Key Identifier* and *Authority Key Identifier*.
 Subject Key Identifier is the identity of the holder of the certificate.
 Authority Key Identifier is the identity of the issuer of the certificate.
 You can see that the values for these are the same.
 This is known as a *self-signed certificate*.
 Certification authorities (CA) exist in a hierarchy-  one CA can issue a certificate to another CA with the *CA: TRUE* attribute, and so forth.
-In our lab we have this single, homegrown certification authority that we created, with its self-signed certificate that we created per the instructions in the Hyper Protect Virtual Servers documentation.
+In our hosted trial we have this single, homegrown certification authority that we created, with its self-signed certificate that we created per the instructions in the Hyper Protect Virtual Servers documentation.

 ## Create a GREP11 server X.509 certificate for TLS authentication